MIRAGE: Online LLM Simulation for Microservice Dependency Testing: Introduction

+As a concrete example, a Sock Shop payment service declines charges above \$100; on a \$100.01 test charge, record-replay and pattern-mining both return 200 (approved) because they never recorded a decline, whereas the real service returns \verb|{"authorised": false}|---a boundary condition invisible to artifact-based approaches (Section~\ref{sec:rq1} gives more).
 Such scenarios---error paths, boundary conditions, validation logic---are routine concerns in integration testing, yet they are structurally underrepresented in production trace corpora because they occur less frequently than happy-path interactions.
-On these scenario classes in our evaluation, record-replay achieves 0\% and 12\% fidelity, and pattern-mining achieves 38\% and 38\%, across three benchmarks.
+The effect is large: across our three benchmarks, record-replay and pattern-mining reproduce the values a caller asserts on in at most 1\% of scenarios, and on error-handling and code-reasoning scenarios specifically they reproduce almost none.

-We propose a different approach: \emph{online LLM simulation}.
-Instead of generating a static artifact, we keep the LLM in the loop at test time.
-Each incoming HTTP request is answered by the LLM directly, with the model maintaining cross-request interaction state throughout a test scenario.
-The LLM reads the dependency's source code (when available), caller code, and production traces, then simulates dependency behavior on demand.
-No mock specification or intermediate representation is pre-generated.
+We propose a different paradigm: \emph{online LLM simulation}.
+Rather than compiling a behavioral artifact ahead of time, we keep a language model in the loop \emph{at test time} and let it synthesize each dependency response as the request arrives.
+The model maintains cross-request state throughout a scenario and reads whatever evidence is available---the dependency's source code, the caller's code, and production traces---to answer on demand.
+No mock specification, recorded corpus, or intermediate representation is generated in advance.
+This reframes dependency simulation from a \emph{retrieval} problem (find the closest recorded behavior) into a \emph{reasoning} problem (infer the correct behavior), which is what lets it cover the unseen long tail that defeats static artifacts.

-The tradeoff is explicit: online LLM simulation takes $\sim$3\,s per request and costs \$0.16--\$0.82 per dependency, compared to sub-millisecond latency for static mocks.
-In exchange, the LLM can reason about error conditions, state transitions, and business logic that no pre-built artifact anticipated.
-Figure~\ref{fig:design_space} summarizes the design-space contrast. \system{} is not a cheaper or faster replacement for existing mocks, but a complementary approach for scenarios where static artifacts lack coverage.
+The cost of this shift is an explicit engineering tradeoff: online simulation takes $\sim$1.5--3\,s per request and \$0.16--\$0.82 per dependency, versus sub-millisecond static mocks.
+This makes it a selective tool for CI integration suites---where behavioral coverage, not per-request latency, is the bottleneck ---rather than a replacement for fast mocks on hot paths.
+Figure~\ref{fig:design_space} summarizes the contrast.

 We instantiate this approach in \system{} (\textbf{M}icroservice \textbf{I}ntegration \textbf{R}untime \textbf{A}gent for \textbf{G}enerative \textbf{E}mulation) and evaluate it on 110 test scenarios spanning 14 caller-dependency pairs across three microservice systems of increasing complexity.
 Our contributions are: